iterative/dvc.org/content/docs/studio/user-guide/experiments/live-metrics-and-plots.md

 In the training job (which has been configured as detailed above), whenever you log your metrics or plots using [DVCLive], they will be automatically sent to DVC Studio.
-See [DVC config] for how to enable/disable live experiment updates and how to configure a different Studio URL or Git repository.
+See [DVC config] for how to enable/disable live experiment updates and how to configure a different DVC Studio URL or Git repository.
 Here is an example of how you can use [DVCLive] in your training code:

 ```py